Safarveisi/ML_PLATFORM/README.md

 ```bash
 task apply-all
 ```

+Again, we adhered to best practices when creating the manifest files for deploying the apps (python-api and Streamlit).

 > [!Note]
 > You can also navigate to the directories listed above and execute tasks manually.
 To get the list of tasks, run `tl` (an alias for `task --list`) .
 You can then execute a task by `task <task-name>`